tomdamelio/campeones_analysis/README.md

 micromamba activate campeones

 # Install development tools (optional, for development)
-pip install -e .[“dev”]
+pip install -e .[dev]

-# Extract data (if DVC and remote are configured)
+# Note: Data files should be obtained separately and placed in the data/ directory
-dvc pull -j 4
+# Contact the project maintainers for data access instructions
 ```

 ## XDF data processing